SkoolNotes/Taproot/2020BIO101/KBBIO101ProteinReading.md

  - Primary structure
 	 - A sequence of amino acids
  - Secondary strucutre
-	 - These are coils and folds formed
+	 - These are coils and folds formed by hydrogen bonds from partial charges
+	 - An example would be a helix and pleated sheet
+ - Tertiary structure
+	 - It is the overall shape of a polypeptide resulting from interactions between the side chains
+ -